All products

 $2.00

-A 6 quart gasket sealed storage bin or small glass aquarium is sufficient for a small starter culture.
-Standard or bioactive enclosures can be enhanced with natural botanical items to simulate the isopods habitat in the wild.
+For housing, a 6 quart gasket sealed storage bin or small glass aquarium is sufficient for a small starter culture of 12 to 25 individuals.
+Standard or bioactive enclosures can be enhanced with natural botanicals to simulate the isopods habitat in the wild.
 This helps them feel secure which in turn promotes their natural processes like eating and breeding.
-Average room temperature in the low to mid 70sF will suit them just fine.
-Around one third to half of the enclosure should have damp (not wet) sphagnum moss with the remainder being a bit on the dry side, but not completely devoid of some moisture.
-They will often migrate between moist and dry areas at different times of the day.
+Average room temperature around the mid 70s F will suit them just fine.
+Around half of the enclosure should have damp (not wet) sphagnum moss with the remainder being a bit on the dry side, but not completely devoid of some moisture.
+They will often migrate between moist and dry areas as needed to maintain their needed ambient humidity levels.
 A few pieces of cork bark strategically placed over some of the moist side will help retain the humidity levels and reduce the frequency of watering needed to maintain a proper moisture gradient.
+A longer piece that straddles both the moist and drier area also seems to be beneficial for this species.

 Quick Facts

-Classification: Armadillidiadae > Armadillidium > Nasatum
+Family Classification: Armadillidiidae > Armadillidium > A. Versicolor

-Average Size: 0.70" to 0.80" inch
+Average Size: Between 0.60" to 0.70" inch

 Difficulty: Easy